WatForm/org.alloytools.alloy/README-dash.md

 - When in Dash Mode, a new button called ```Translate``` appears which translates the Dash model to an Alloy model in an Alloy editing tab.
 Translate is also a menu item in the Execute menu.
 During translation, both Dash and Alloy validation checks are completed.

 - When in Dash Mode, the ```Execute``` button translates the Dash model to an Alloy model (displaying it in an Alloy tab), then executes the Alloy model and display any instances.
+The instances are displayed in a particular theme that makes Snapshots the nodes and the edges the transitions.

 **Dash Options**